2016 WWE Draft: Results

 In addition to the televised draft, the live episode of SmackDown also featured several matches.

-Selection
+Selections

 SmackDown Live

 The following is the list of wrestlers who were drafted on SmackDown Live.

 WWE Draft Center Live

 The following is the list of wrestlers who were drafted on the WWE Draft Center Live special on the WWE Network.

 Undrafted

 Several wrestlers remained undrafted mainly due to injury or inactivity, some of which eventually were assigned to a brand.
 The chart is organized by date.